History Files

 1292 - 1298

-Henry I the Child, landgrave of Hesse, gains the title 'Prince of the Empire' from Emperor Adolph.
+Henry I 'the Child', landgrave of Hesse, gains the title 'Prince of the Empire' from Emperor Adolf.
 Unfortunately, Adolf is killed at the Battle of Göllheim, near Speyer, in 1298 whilst fighting his rival, Albert of Habsburg in Austria.
 Unusually for the dukes of Lorraine, the soon-to-be Duke Thiébaut II is present at the battle on the side of Albert.

 1306 - 1307